chattarajoy/Udacity-Data-Analyst-Nanodegree-Projects/P02 Investigate a Dataset/README.md

 >#### Issues :
 * A portion of men and women did not have Age data and were removed from calculations which could have skewed some numbers.
 * The category of 'children' was assumed to be anyone under the age of 18, using today's North American standard for adulthood which was certainly not the case in the 1900s.
+* Survivor Bias : The data was collected after the titanic sank, since we have the survivors available, it was easier to get more and much accurate information about the survivors rather than those who died.
+* The dataset used is just a part (sample) of the actual data.
+The actual data might show a bit variation from the one we are using.